Cubs vs. Padres Player Props Betting Odds

 Hoerner Stats

-- Hoerner hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .250 with a home run, two walks and two RBI.
+- Hoerner has hit safely in four straight games.
+During his last five outings he is batting .211 with a home run, two walks and an RBI.

 Hoerner Recent Games